0/5

 A favourable agreement with suppliers can give you a competitive advantage for years to come!

-With all of the struggles from the pandemic, many business owners have decided that now is the time to retire and sell their business.
+With all of the struggles from the pandemic, many business owners have decided that now is the time to retire and sell their businesses.
 You can take advantage of this opportunity to get a head start on your entrepreneurship.

 Because of the current market conditions, you may be able to get a great deal.
 With an existing business comes a current customer base, supplier relationships, and more.
 This gives you a jump-start and makes it easier to get to the next level.